William Horne (American politician)

 William C. Horne (born February 25, 1962, in Wichita Falls, Texas) was an American politician and a Democratic member of the Nevada Assembly from February 4, 2003, to February 2, 2015, representing District 34.
 Horne is a member of the National Black Caucus of State Legislators.

 Education

-Horne earned his BA in criminal justice from the University of Nevada, Las Vegas and his JD from its William S. Boyd School of Law.
+Horne earned his BA in criminal justice from the University of Nevada, Las Vegas, where he was a member of Tau Kappa Epsilon fraternity, and his JD from its William S. Boyd School of Law.